nickatwork/logasaurus/README.md

 ## Description

 Logging modules to simply logging scenarios.
-Send a log message to SumoLogic, email, slack, or a local log file formatted a logfmt or JSON.
+Send a log message to SumoLogic, .
+StatHat, DataDog, MS Teams, email, slack, or a local log file formatted a logfmt or JSON.
+Capture Windows application screen events.

 ## Requirements